bottlepy/bottle/SECURITY.md

 ## Supported Versions

-Only the latest stable version of ormar receives security updates.
+Only the latest stable version of bottle receives security updates.
 Make sure you are running the most recent release.

 ## Reporting a Vulnerability